 About L. Douglas Wilder Middle School

-L. Douglas Wilder Middle School, located in the Fairfield District, opened in 1997 and serves 6th, 7th, and 8th grade middle school students.
-The school is named after L. Douglas Wilder, the first African-American to be elected governor in the United States, and Virginia’s 66th governor.
+L. Douglas Wilder Middle School, located in the Fairfield District, opened in 1997 and serves students in grades 6-8.
+The school is named for L. Douglas Wilder, the first African American to be elected governor in the United States, and Virginia’s 66th governor.

 Our vision is to empower students to reach their full potential by promoting rigorous academic expectations, preparing students to be leaders in the community, nurturing positive relationships, and ensuring the learning and skill development necessary for high student achievement.